Path-of-Modifiers/pathofmodifiersapp/src/backend_api/app/tests/README.md

 ## Main test modules

-The tests are layed two seperate main modules: `test_real_env` and `test_simulating_env`.
+The tests separated in two main modules: `test_real_env` and `test_simulating_env`.
 The `test_real_env` module tests the api environment and database that's currently in use.
 The `test_simulating_env` tests a simulated api and environment that are copies of the real api environment.

 The purpose of `test_real_env` is to perform tests on accumulated data gathered in a more similar to production scenario.
-In routes you will find a `test` route that this module uses to insert dummy data.
-These tests are scripts that the tester has to run in python traditionally.
+In `backend_api/app/api/routes` you will find a `test` route that this module uses to insert dummy data.

 The purpose of `test_simulating_env` is to check if base case usage of all the routes are correct.
 These are fully automatic tests done with [pytest](https://docs.pytest.org/en/stable/).